loro-dev/loro-docs/pages/docs/tutorial/get_started.md

 ## Save and Load

+Loro is a pure library and does not handle network protocols or storage mechanisms.
+It is your responsibility to manage the storage and transmission of the binary data exported by Loro.

 To save the document, use `doc.export({mode: "snapshot"})` to get its binary form.
 To open it again, use `doc.import(data)` to load this binary data.